 As a fan I'm sadder than you can imagine to know Brad Pitt is associated with this.
 Given the amazing work he's been doing lately to help so many poor families and kids I just can't begin understand it.
 But that's another story.
 And of course, that's just my personal opinion.

-(In 2007 the prison director said the children would be moved to shelters.
-In March 2009 they were still there.
-Even though a 10-year old girl was raped and killed by an inmate.
+(In 2007 the prison director said the children would be moved to shelters, after a 10-year old girl was raped and killed by an inmate.
 In 2018 children are still there).

 Use of this video was authorized for this article.
 It was filmed in 1998 as part of a documentary series for Australian television.
 Tony Wilson received government permission to enter the prison and was constantly monitored while making the story.
 He paid nothing for access.
 I just wanted you to see what it's like for the families inside.
 I'm grateful to him for giving us this view of what life in prison really implies.